Thank you for subscribing

 Melbourne Writers Festival

-2026 dates to be announced, State Library Victoria and other venues
+7-10 May 2026, State Library Victoria and other venues

-A boon for writers and readers alike, join a compelling line-up of Australian and global literary talent for live readings, engaging discussions and informative workshops.
+A boon for writers and readers alike, expect a compelling line-up of Australian and global literary talent for live readings, engaging discussions and informative workshops.
 Big names for 2025 included Irish heavyweight Marian Keyes, Asako Yuzuki (author of Butter), and Booker Prize winner Samantha Harvey.

 Whether you want to discuss thought-provoking prose, discover new talent or improve your craft, the Melbourne Writers Festival is an inspiring event catering to a diverse audience.